Howdoo Trading 21% Higher Over Last 7 Days (UDOO)

-Howdoo (CURRENCY:UDOO) traded 3.1% lower against the dollar during the 24-hour period ending at 22:00 PM Eastern on February 17th.
-One Howdoo token can now be purchased for approximately $0.0687 or 0.00000619 BTC on exchanges.
-During the last seven days, Howdoo has traded up 21% against the dollar.
-Howdoo has a total market cap of $6.72 million and approximately $1.02 million worth of Howdoo was traded on exchanges in the last 24 hours.
+Howdoo (CURRENCY:UDOO) traded 3.1% lower against the US dollar during the 1 day period ending at 14:00 PM ET on February 20th.
+One Howdoo token can currently be purchased for about $0.0687 or 0.00000619 BTC on major cryptocurrency exchanges.
+During the last seven days, Howdoo has traded up 21% against the US dollar.
+Howdoo has a market cap of $6.72 million and $1.02 million worth of Howdoo was traded on exchanges in the last 24 hours.

 About Howdoo